DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

 - **type**: residue type (one hot encoded)

-The following one are computed if PSSM data is provided :
+The following features are computed if PSSM data is provided :

 - **pssm**: pssm score for each residues